 When people think about the healthcare industry, most only consider doctors and nurses.
 However, the field offers a broad selection of positions for other medical professionals.
 With healthcare spending projected to reach 20% of the U.S. economy within the next six years, there is greater career opportunity in the healthcare field.

 Comprising nearly 60% of the workforce, Allied Health Professionals is one such career path that can jumpstart your career and offers growth opportunities for future advancement.
+But, what is an allied health professional?
 Allied Health Professionals contribute to the care and comfort of patients, both in diagnostic and treatment settings.

 Promote Healthy Living